-On 20 January 2026, the House Appropriations Committee, Defense Subcommittee (HAC-D) released the text of [H.R.
+On 3 February 2026, the President signed into law [H.R.
 7148-Consolidated Appropriations Act, 2026](#), which provides Fiscal Year (FY) 2026 appropriations for the Department of Defense; Departments of Labor, Health and Human Services, and Education; and Transportation, Housing, and Urban Development.
-The committee also released the [Joint Explanatory Statement](#) (JES) to accompany the bill.
+The committee published a [Joint Explanatory Statement](#) (JES) to accompany the bill.